r-kan/BUFFY/README.md

 # How BUFFY makes your life better
 * Back up to local and remote space at one time
-* Very simple and straightforward to use
+* Very simple and straightforward to use, yet flexible
 * Easy monitoring backup status

 # How to use BUFFY?